 I could never chop veggies and add into the crock pot in 3 minutes.
 But wait.
 I remembered seeing a steam bag of veggies in the fridge.
 You know what I mean?
 The prepackaged fresh vegetables that you just put in the microwave and cook.

-This would be a game changer.
-Quickly I ran to the fridge to retrieve them.
+The frozen veggies are a game changer if you’re short on time Quickly I ran to the fridge to retrieve them.
 2 minutes to go.
 I tore open the bag and poured into my crock pot.
 Added a little salt and pepper and placed the cover on the crock pot.

 After coming back to my senses, I grabbed my computer bag, my cup of coffee and headed out to start my work day.
 While I know that this may sound a little far fetched, those of you with children or with busy lifestyles know that this type of thing happens every day.

 It gets harder and harder sometimes to find easy and quick meals to make for your family.
-I challenge you to try this Slow Cooker Creamy Chicken recipe.
+I challenge you to try this Crock Pot Chicken recipe.
 I know that your family will enjoy it as much as ours did. -Scott

 Slow Cooker Creamy Chicken - 8 Minute Prep Time.